 And that is unconstitutional.

-In its Trinity Lutheran decision, the Supreme Court ruled that the state cannot treat religious organizations and people worse than everyone else, and the state cannot exclude them from generally available public benefits, simply because of their beliefs.
+In its decision in Trinity Lutheran Church of Columbia v.
+Comer, the U.S. Supreme Court ruled that the state cannot treat religious organizations and people worse than everyone else, and the state cannot exclude them from generally available public benefits, simply because of their beliefs.

 That’s why Alliance Defending Freedom (ADF) filed a lawsuit against Maryland on behalf of Bethel Christian Academy.

-Bethel has tried to fill the gap that the state left.
-It has offered more money in financial aid to help parents cover the cost.
+Bethel tried to fill the gap that the state left.
+It offered more money in financial aid to help parents cover the cost.
 It abandoned plans for building upgrades.
-And it stopped hiring new teachers and is holding off on backfilling vacant positions.
+And it stopped hiring new teachers and was holding off on backfilling vacant positions.

-Unfortunately, that still hasn’t been enough for the low-income families that rely on the BOOST program to send their children to the school of their choosing.
+Unfortunately, that still wasn’t enough for the low-income families who rely on the BOOST school voucher program to send their children to the school of their choosing.

-Despite Bethel’s best efforts, multiple families have had to leave Bethel and find a new school for their students to attend.
+Despite Bethel Christian Academy’s best efforts, multiple families had to leave the school and find somewhere else for their children to attend.
 One working mother of three says the school she had to send her children to is nowhere near as good as Bethel.

-But the state of Maryland doesn’t care.
-It’s determined to punish Bethel Christian Academy for not falling in line with its ideological agenda—at any cost.
+But the state of Maryland didn’t care.
+It was determined to punish Bethel Christian Academy for not falling in line with its ideological agenda—at any cost.
 And that includes the well-being of the children Bethel serves.